HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Alerts Amplify Energy Corp. (AMPY) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

 SAN FRANCISCO, Oct.
-05, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Amplify Energy Corp. (: AMPY) investors with significant losses to submit your losses now.
+6, 2021 /PRNewswire/ -- Hagens Berman urges Amplify Energy Corp.
+(NYSE: AMPY) investors with significant losses to submit your losses now.

 Visit: www.hbsslaw.com/investor-fraud/ampy